Clemens J. France: The American Committee for Relief in Ireland

 France was a prominent member of the Washington branch of the American Committee for Relief in Ireland.
 He was chosen to lead a small group of philanthropists and social experts tasked with surveying conditions in war-torn Ireland with a view to distributing more than $5 million in relief aid.
-The American Committee carried out its inspection tour of the war-torn island of Ireland between 12 February and 31 March 1921.
+The American Committee carried out its inspection tour of the war-torn island of Ireland between February 12 and March 31, 1921.
 They visited some ninety-five villages and towns which had been damaged extensively in the fighting and a further one hundred and fifty which had suffered damage to one degree or another.
 Some 100,000 men, women and children had been forced into unemployment, homelessness or some form of destitution directly as a result of war-time conditions.
 The American Committee distributed relief efficaciously and in a non-partisan manner.
 France's involvement in the Relief Committee and his background in law led to an invitation from Michael Collins, then head of the Provisional Government of Ireland, to participate in the drafting of the 1922 Constitution of the Irish Free State.

 The 1922 Irish Free State Constitution

 France contributed substantially to the making of the 1922 Irish Free State Constitution.

 Uniquely among the drafters, he outlined the necessity of an economic foundation for Irish independence.
-France proposed that the Irish Free State could industrialise its predominantly agricultural economy in an egalitarian manner by ensuring public ownership of natural resources.
-France advocated constitutional provisions similar to Henry George’s proposals for a land value tax to capture for the state any 'unearned increment' generated by rising property values.
+France proposed that the Irish Free State could industrialize its predominantly agricultural economy in an egalitarian manner by ensuring public ownership of natural resources.
+France advocated constitutional provisions similar to Henry George's proposals for a land value tax to capture for the state any 'unearned increment' generated by rising property values.

 France also advocated direct democracy through referendum, initiative, and urban commission mechanisms.
 In particular, the inclusion of the initiative article in the 1922 Constitution appears to have been significantly influenced by his input and by the experience of the initiative provided by Washington State.

-Ultimately, the Irish Free State's parliament, as well as the British government, rejected the economic rights provisions as ‘socialistic’.
+Ultimately, the Irish Free State's parliament, as well as the British government, rejected the economic rights provisions as ‘socialistic'.
 While the experimental initiative provisions were included in the final constitution, the Provisional Government abandoned them within the decade.
 The interpretation and rejection of France's proposals indicates the political constraints on socio-economic and democratic development in the Irish Free State.
 France returned to the US in the summer of 1922.